nexwinds/bunny-media-offload/DOCUMENTATION.md

 A: Yes, Bunny.net provides enterprise-grade security with SSL encryption, DDoS protection, and SOC 2 compliance.
 Your media files are distributed across multiple data centers for redundancy.

 **Q: Will this plugin slow down my WordPress site?**
 A: No, the plugin is designed for performance.
-After setup, your site will actually load faster due to CDN delivery.
-The initial migration may temporarily impact performance.
+Only migrated files are served from CDN, improving load times.
+The manual migration process may temporarily impact performance during bulk operations.

 **Q: Can I use this with other CDN plugins?**
 A: It's not recommended to use multiple CDN plugins simultaneously as they may conflict.
 Disable other CDN plugins before using Bunny Media Offload.